Learn about farm fresh eggs vs store bought, where to find healthy eggs, the nutritional value of farm fresh eggs and how yours stack up.

 Buying eggs has become complicated.
 It’s no longer just a matter of choosing between white and brown, large and extra large or even organic and conventional.
 Now there are “omega-3,” “vitamin-enriched” and “cage-free.”
 The prices on these “designer eggs,” to use the industry term, can top $4 a dozen.
 And then there’s “free-range” and “certified humane,” labels that imply the producers treat their hens better than others do.

 It’s true that some eggs are healthier, tastier and more environmentally friendly than others, but despite all the label claims, it’s often difficult to know exactly what you’re getting with supermarket eggs.
 Many of those claims are unregulated by the U.S. Department of Agriculture (USDA), leaving it up to the consumer to discover their meaning (see How to Decode Egg Cartons).
 What’s a shopper to do?
-One strategy is to learn about the different companies (how big are they? where are they based? who are the stockholders?) to help you decide which you prefer to support.
+One strategy is to learn about the different companies (How big are they?
+Where are they based?
+Who are the stockholders?) to help you decide which you prefer to support.
 Another is to find a local source for fresh eggs, or even to get a few chickens of your own and declare your independence from the supermarket egg case.

 In rural areas, suburbs and even cities nationwide, more and more people are discovering that keeping a few hens takes no more effort than keeping a dog, and that they can have eggs as good as or better than the priciest eggs in the grocery store — and have fun doing it.

 Mad City Chickens is a case in point.
-In April 2002, Alicia Rheal and Bryan Whiting had been keeping half a dozen hens in a small coop behind their house in Madison, Wis., for almost a year.
+In April 2002, Alicia Rheal and Bryan Whiting had been keeping half a dozen hens in a small coop behind their house in Madison, Wisconsin, for almost a year.
 One day, an animal control worker showed up.

 “Apparently, someone was concerned we were going to eat them,” Rheal says.
 The animal control worker admitted he wasn’t sure of the city’s rules on chickens and referred them to a zoning officer.
 The zoning officer said that while city ordinances permitted any number of chickens to be kept inside a house, outdoor poultry were prohibited.
 “He was really nice about it, though,” Rheal says.
 “He suggested we try to get that changed.”